linusbobcat/create-elementary-os-installer/README.md

 If you want to help with translate this to your own language, read [this page](https://github.com/linusbobcat/create-elementary-os-installer/wiki/Translations). **You do not require OS X in order to contribute!**

+## Using the main branch

+A filter driver is used to decompile Applescripts when commiting, and recompiling when back when they're pulled.
+Make sure to install the [filter driver](https://stackoverflow.com/questions/7641806/how-would-you-put-an-applescript-script-under-version-control).
+Commits since Feb 6, 2016 have this applied.

 ## Credits:

 Portions of this program is based off Sam Daitzman's [elementary thumbdrive creator](https://github.com/sdaitzman/elementary-thumbdrive-creator) which is licensed under the terms of the [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/) with changes.